A tale of two moduli spaces: logarithmic and multi-scale differentials: Introduction

 In arbitrary genus, recall that the multi-scale space ${\mathcal MS}_\mu$ is the main component of $\GMS$, whose generic element parameterizes differentials with prescribed zero and pole orders on smooth curves.

-\begin{thm}[\ref{thm:blowup-g}] For arbitrary genus there exists a global sheaf of ideals on NIVC such that the normalization of the blowup of the NIVC along this ideal gives the projectivized multi-scale space $\PP({\mathcal MS}_\mu)$.
-Consequently, the coarse moduli space of the stack $\PP({\mathcal MS}_\mu)$ is a projective variety. \end{thm} In \cite{LMS} a local blowup construction to obtain $\PP({\mathcal MS}_\mu)$ from the normalization of the IVC was described.
-That construction does not glue to a global sheaf of ideals, and hence did not yield the projectivity of $\PP({\mathcal MS}_\mu)$.
+\begin{thm}[\ref{thm:blowup-g}] For arbitrary genus there exists a global sheaf of ideals on the NIVC such that the normalization of the blowup of the NIVC along this ideal gives the projectivized multi-scale space $\PP({\mathcal MS}_\mu)$.
+Consequently, the coarse moduli space of the stack $\PP({\mathcal MS}_\mu)$ is a projective variety. \end{thm}

+In \cite{LMS} a local blowup construction to obtain $\PP({\mathcal MS}_\mu)$ from the normalization of the IVC was described.
+That construction did not glue to a global sheaf of ideals on IVC, and hence did not yield the projectivity of $\PP({\mathcal MS}_\mu)$.
 In \cite{ccm} the projectivity of $\PP({\mathcal MS}_\mu)$ was established by constructing an explicit ample divisor class on it.
 Thus the above theorem provides a distinct conceptual understanding of the projectivity result.